 My life, however, was about to change.
 During my time at HarperCollins I’d met and married one of my authors, D.J.
 Taylor (David), and in due course we had three lovely sons.
 In 2001 I gave up my job and we all moved from London to Norwich, my husband’s birth place.
 Here it was that I finally gave in to the desire to write.
 I started with a short story, but it went on growing and became The Dream House.
 It was thrilling, but also nerve-wracking, to send it out into the world to find a publisher.

-I’ve had eleven novels published now, with the twelfth, One Moonlit Night, coming on 12th May, all with the lovely team at Simon & Schuster UK through my agent, Sheila Crowley at Curtis Brown.
+I’ve had thirteen novels published now, with the fourteenth, The Secrets of Dragonfly Lodge, coming in 2025, all with the lovely team at Simon & Schuster UK through my agent, Sheila Crowley at Curtis Brown.
 Norwich has been a good move for me.
 For many years, until recently, I taught Publishing and Creative Writing at the University of East Anglia.
-Norwich has recently become a UNESCO City of Literature – what better place can there be to live and work?
+Norwich is famed as a UNESCO City of Literature – what better place can there be to live and work?